Harshpatel97/Tomato-Classification/README.md

 # Finally run the following command
 python app.py
 ```
-## Upload Your Custom Tomato Leaf Image or Select Anyone and Click on Sumbit or Simply Drag and drop the image
+## Upload Your Custom Tomato Leaf Image or Select any one from below and Click on Sumbit or Simply Drag and drop the image
 ![Screenshot 2023-09-04 182736](https://github.com/Harshpatel97/Tomato-Classification/assets/129877052/909850f2-2984-4348-962c-66a226715335)

 ## This will show the predictions of model with top three probabilities from classes